Temporary expanded service area (TESA) authorization

 TESA expiry

-Bulletin 23-01 extends the expiry date of TESA authorizations to December 31, 2024.
+TESA authorizations expired on December 31, 2024.

 Apply for a permanent service area

-• New outdoor patio,
+• New outdoor patio

-• Permanent structural change
+• Structural change

 • Manufacturer endorsement

-Approval for a permanent structural change can take up to 10 months to complete.
+Approval for a structural change can take up to 10 months to complete.
 Applying early can help prevent disruptions in business after the legislated expiry date.

 Not all TESA authorizations may be suitable as permanent patios.
 Before you apply and pay the fee: